-- Baccalaureate degree or its equivalent from an institution with accrediting bodies recognized by the Department of Education (DOE). - Minimum 2.5 cumulative GPA in undergraduate degree or most recent graduate transfer course work (3.0 or higher for MMFT and MTS). - Official transcript from the degree granting institution, signifying its completion. - Any graduate institution transcripts with transferrable coursework.
+- Baccalaureate degree or its equivalent from an institution that is accredited by a recognized institutional accreditation body. - Minimum 3.0 cumulative GPA in an undergraduate degree or most recent graduate transfer course work. - Official transcript from the degree-granting institution, signifying its completion. - Any graduate institution transcripts with transferable coursework.